-Kennilworth Partners, L.P., et al. v.
+Kennilworth Partners, L.P., et al., v.
 Cendant Corp., et al., 98 Civ.
-8939 (DC) (the "Kennilworth Action") was filed on December 18, 1998 in the Southern District of New York on behalf of three investment companies.
+8939 (DC) (the "Kennilworth Action") was filed on December 18, 1998 on behalf of three investment companies.
 Named as defendants are the Company; thirty of its present and former officers and directors; HFS; and Ernst & Young.
-The complaint in the Kennilworth Action, as amended on January 26, 1999, alleges that the plaintiffs purchased convertible notes issued by HFS pursuant to an indenture dated February 28, 1996 and were damaged because they converted their notes into shares of common stock in the Company in the weeks prior to the Company's April 15, 1998 announcement.
-The amended complaint also alleges that plaintiffs were damaged by purchasing in March 1998 additional notes issued by the Company, whose market value declined as a result of the April 15, 1998 announcement and the subsequent events described above.
+The complaint in the Kennilworth Action, as amended on January 26, 1999, alleges that the plaintiffs purchased convertible notes issued by HFS pursuant to an indenture dated February 28, 1996 and were damaged when they converted their notes into shares of common stock in the Company shortly prior to the Company's April 15, announcement.
 The amended complaint asserts violations of Sections 11, 12 and 15 of the Securities Act and Sections 10(b) and 20 of the Exchange Act; a common-law breach of contract claim is also asserted.
 Damages are sought in an amount estimated to be in excess of \$13.6 million.
-On February 4, 1999, the Court ordered the Kennilworth Action transferred to the District of New Jersey, with the consent of the plaintiff and the Company.
-On April 29, 1999, the Company moved to dismiss the Securities Act claims brought against it, which motion is scheduled to be heard by the Court on June 7, 1999.
+On April 29, 1999, the Company moved to dismiss the Securities Act claims brought against it.
+On August 10, 1999, the District Court dismissed plaintiffs' claims under Sections 11 and 12(2) of the Securities Act against us and all of the other defendants and dismissed the claims under Section 10(b) of the Exchange Act against the individual officers and directors and Ernst & Young.
+On August 23, 1999, the Company filed an Answer and Affirmative Defenses, in which it denied all material allegations in the amended complaint.